Atomic Semi Logo

 About the role

-As a Process Development Engineer at Atomic Semi, you’ll be responsible for experiment design and execution of new semiconductor and thin-film fabrication methods.
+As a Process Development Engineer at fab2, you’ll be responsible for experiment design and execution of new semiconductor and thin-film fabrication methods.
 We're looking for someone with both a strong understanding of traditional semiconductor processing methods and an open-mindedness to new techniques.
 It'll be helpful if you have the ability to digest and filter a large body of existing work (academic papers, books, etc.)

 This is a high-ownership role with lots of autonomy in a fast-moving startup environment.
 You’ll have the opportunity to contribute to novel R&D processes and influence tool design.
 Candidates should have hands-on cleanroom experience and a track record of developing nanofabrication recipes from scratch, ideally across multiple process steps.